Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning

-Fig.~\ref{fig:attn} illustrates the self-attention mechanism applied to the first VNF token in the sequence.
-This mechanism allows each VNF token to attend to all other tokens, capturing their inter-dependencies.
-This means that the partitioning decision for one VNF incorporates information about the resource demands and constraints of other VNFs, enabling coordinated and holistic decisions. \item \textbf{Actor Network with Transformers.} The actor uses Transformer encoder layers to process the sequence of VNFs in the SFC.
+By aggregating information across all VNFs, self-attention captures global dependencies within the SFC, enabling partitioning decisions for each VNF to account for the resource demands of the entire sequence. \item \textbf{Actor Network with Transformers.} The actor uses Transformer encoder layers to process the sequence of VNFs in the SFC.
 The input to the actor is the set of tokens of the entire SFC $S$, as defined in~(\ref{eq:states}).
 This matrix is passed through the Transformer encoder layers.
 The actor outputs a probability distribution over the target DCs for each VNF, representing the policy \( \pi_\theta(s) \).
 Specifically, the policy can be expressed as:

 where \( \pi_\theta(s_i)=a_i \) is a one-hot vector that encodes the selected action over the available DCs for the $i$-th VNF. \item \textbf{Critic Network with Transformers.} The critic \( Q_\phi(s, a) \) also adopts Transformer encoder layers to process the sequence of VNFs and their corresponding partitioning decisions.
 Instead of evaluating each decision individually, the critic evaluates the entire sequence of state-actions for the SFC as a whole.
 In particular, the input to the critic encodes the entire SFC, represented by the state matrix \( S \) defined in~(\ref{eq:states}), concatenated with the partitioning decisions \( A \), where \( A = [a_1, a_2, \dots, a_n] \) represents the assignment of each VNF to a specific DC.
 Formally, the input to the critic is defined as: